Govindaraju-tfo/reactJsBeginnerReferences/1_reactJsBeginner.md

     <img width="690" alt="Screenshot 2022-06-01 at 9 22 04 PM" src="https://user-images.githubusercontent.com/17598334/171446934-5cfff0a9-dbe2-499e-88d6-a3f261d15160.png">

-    Different from functional components, class components must have an additional render( ) method for returning JSX.
+## Different from functional components, class components must have an additional render( ) method for returning JSX.
+      A Class Component:

+      is an ES6 class, will be a component once it ‘extends’ a React component. takes Props (in the constructor) if needed must have a render( ) method for returning JSX

 ## Why Use Class Components?
     We used to use class components because of "state".
 In the older versions of React (version < 16.8), it was not possible to use state inside functional components.

+## What are Props in React?
+  Another important concept of components is how they communicate.
+  React has a special object called a prop (stands for property) which we use to transport data from one component to another.

+  But be careful – props only transport data in a one-way flow (only from parent to child components).
+  It is not possible with props to pass data from child to parent, or to components at the same level.